koordinates/python-client/docs/source/user/quickstart.rst

     # Token from environment variable KOORDINATES_TOKEN
     client = koordinates.Client(host='labs.koordinates.com')

-Tokens are specific to a Koordinates site, so a token created for eg. ``labs.koordinates.com`` wouldn't be valid for another site (eg. ``koordinates.com``).
+Tokens are specific to a Koordinates site.
+For example, a token created for ``labs.koordinates.com`` wouldn't be valid for another site, such as ``koordinates.com``.

 Tokens need to be `created with scopes appropriate <https://support.koordinates.com/hc/en-us/articles/204890044-Koordinates-Token-API>`_ for the APIs you are utilising.
 For example, to query Sets you need a token with the ``sets:read`` scope, and to create or update a Set you need a token with the ``sets:write`` scope.

-If a required scope isn't associated with the token, you will receive a `InvalidTokenScope`_ exception.
+If a required scope isn't associated with the token, you will receive an `InvalidTokenScope`_ exception.

-In addition to the scopes, the user or group owner of the token needs appropriate permissions for the actions they're attempting to take.
-For example, viewing a particular Set.
+In addition to the scopes, the user or group owner of the token needs appropriate permissions for the actions they're attempting to take - for example, viewing a particular Set.

 If required permissions aren't present, you will receive a :py:class`Forbidden`_ exception.